-Some Fitness to Practise case matters are the subject of third party investigations that are ongoing at the time we open a case.
+Some FtP case matters are the subject of third-party investigations that are ongoing at the time we open a case.
 We need to wait for the external investigations to conclude before we can finish ours.
 This means our performance over the next year will be affected by the time taken for other organisations to complete their investigations.